STRONG SPRING STORM ARRIVES LATER TODAY

 WEDNESDAY: S/W 15-35+ MPH

-TODAY: Cloudy and blustery.
-Rain develops this afternoon.
-Icy NORTH late in the day.
+AFTERNOON: Cloudy and blustery.
+Scattered showers.
+Thunder possible.
+Turning icy NORTH late in the day.
 HIGH: 40

 TONIGHT: Freezing rain NORTH.
 Thunderstorms farther SOUTH...
 Some may be strong.
 Gusty winds.
 LOW: 38